MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 1. Obtain a new Azure Pass (valid for 30-days) from the instructor, lab provider, or other source.

-1. Navigate to the Azure Pass redemption page `https://www.microsoftazurepass.com` and sign in with your Microsoft 365 credentials.
+1. Navigate to the Azure Pass redemption page `https://www.microsoftazurepass.com` and sign in with your Microsoft 365 credentials, if prompted.

 1. Follow these instructions to redeem your Azure Pass.